streamich/socket.io-reqres/README.md

 # Request/response for socket.io

 Emulates request/response pattern in socket.io.
-Browser side can also behave as server.
+You can also choose to make your Node.js app a client, and make browser a server.

-On client:
+On "client" side:

 ```js
 var Client = require("socket.io-reqres").Client;